rmdlv/Langstone-V3/README.md

 - Download and install the Raspberry Pi Imager utility from https://downloads.raspberrypi.org/imager/imager_latest.exe

 - Start the Imager Utility, Select 'Raspberry Pi 5' as the Raspberry Pi Device.
-Select 'Raspberry Pi OS (Other)'' then 'Raspberry Pi OS Lite (64 Bit)'' as the opertating system.
+Select 'Raspberry Pi OS (Other)'' then 'Raspberry Pi OS Lite (64 Bit)'' as the operating system.

 - Insert your micro SD card into a card reader and select that device for the Storage.
 Note:- Ignore and close any message boxes about reformatting the drive.
 This is not needed.